StrongMind/cohort_template/README.md

 In a browser, [go to http://localhost:8000](http://localhost:8000).
 You should now see a welcome page.
 You now have a django app successfully running.

+## Create an app

+A django project consists of applications.
+These can either be applications you create yourself, or applications installed from python packages available on PyPI (the python package repository).
+Reusable applications are a quick way to get significant chunks of functionality very quickly, as we will show you later.

+For now, though, let's start our first application!

+From a docker bash prompt:
+* `cd cohort`
+* `python manage.py startapp forum` this command creates an application in the project named "forum".

+In `cohort/settings.py`, you will see an `INSTALLED_APPS` section.
+This controls which applications a django project has installed.
+You can see several applications already installed that come as a standard part of django.
+Let's install our newly created application into this list, by adding "forum" to this list.

+## Set Up tests